 What is the process for becoming accredited?

-- To begin the accreditation process and be designated as a “preaccredited practice,” please contact AAHA’s Member Experience team at 800-252-2242.
+- To begin the accreditation process and be designated as a “preaccredited practice,” simply contact AAHA’s Member Experience team at 800-252-2242.

-- You will also be assigned a dedicated accreditation specialist, who will support you and your team throughout the accreditation process and act as a resource for any questions you may have.
+- You will also be assigned a dedicated accreditation specialist and a dedicated practice consultant, who will support you and your team throughout the accreditation process and act as a resource for any questions you may have.

 What’s the timeframe for scheduling my first evaluation?

-After your application has been processed and your initial evaluation fee has been paid, we will work with you to determine a timeframe based on when you believe you’ll be ready for your first evaluation (typically three to four months).
-We also schedule evaluations based on when other practices are due in your area.
+We will work with you to determine a timeframe based on when you believe you’ll be ready for your first evaluation (typically three to four months).
 We will make every effort to work with you and accommodate your goals for becoming accredited.

 I am building a new practice.
 What AAHA standards should I reference?

 The AAHA Standards of Accreditation include a number of structural standards that are helpful to reference when building a new practice.
 Please contact us to request these structural standards.